 Despite such great value, it is actually of little interest, being highly radioactive, and extremely dangerous.
 Besides, this is a man-made metal, which is not that easy to manufacture.
 Only 30-40 micrograms of californium are produced annually in Russia and the United States.

-Mainly it is used in nuclear physics and power generation, and sometimes in medicine for tumors treatment.
-Occasionally it replaces X-rays to detect damages in the reactors or aircraft constructions as it is more efficient in this case.
+It is mainly used in nuclear physics and power generation, and sometimes in medicine for tumors treatments.
+Occasionally, it replaces X-rays to detect damages in the reactors or aircraft constructions as it is more efficient in this case.

 And that's only one example.
 Let's not forget that there are such elements as polonium or plutonium, which are also metals.
 Their price may reach tens of billions of dollars.